 Sony Corp. created a $100 million coronavirus relief fund, which will support a plethora of communities.
 Sony’s CSR team is working to distribute the fund in ways that will have long-lasting and meaningful impacts.
 So far, Sony has announced the fund will go towards supporting health care workers, children and educators working from home and artists who have lost their jobs.
 Sony has also committed to donate $10 million to the World Health Organization’s COVID-19 Solidarity Response Fund, UNICEF, Medicins Sans Frontieres and the United Nations High Commissioner for Refugees (UNHCR).
 Due to school closures, Sony is also working on ways to deploy its technology in a way that could be useful for educators who are teaching remotely.

 Spotify announces it will be matching up to $10 million in donations to organizations that are supporting struggling artists at this time.
 The coronavirus pandemic is hurting many artists financially, which is why Spotify set up this COVID-19 Music Relief project.
 Spotify has already donated to Nonprofits PRS Foundation, Help Musicians and MusiCares, and will continue to match donations made through the project's website.
-Spotify is also working to create in-app fundraising options and secure third-party fundraising pages for artists to collect donations from their fans.
-Spotify will not take any portion of fan donations towards musical artists.
-Additionally, Spotify is offering free options for its users including extended free trials for audio recordings for educators and waiving fees on its podcast Listener Support feature.
+Spotify has also launched an in-app feature for artists to highlight a fundraising destination for their fans.
+Spotify will not take any portion of fan donations.
+Additionally, Spotify is offering programs from its creator tools, including extended free trials for audio recordings for educators and waiving fees on its podcast Listener Support feature.
 Spotify is also joining forces with other music platforms to contribute towards MusiCares’ relief fund, which is supporting musical artists whose work has been compromised by the pandemic crisis.
 So far, the fund has raised over $4 million.

 Tata Consultancy Services